Table of Contents

 Stop loss orders can be useful for investors who may not have time to constantly watch market prices and will let the stop price trigger trading decisions.
 For example, investors in Company A bought the shares at $30, they now trade at $45, and the investors place a sell stop at $43 before they travel for a month.

-This combines a stop and a limit.
+A stop-limit order combines a stop and a limit.
 A stop order tells the broker to wait until the stock price reaches $XX before buying or selling.
 A limit order tells the broker not to go beyond a certain price.
 For example, don’t pay more than $XX a share when buying, or don’t accept less than $XX in selling.
 Each order type provides investors some degree of control over price in trading; together they add more control.

 For example, investors own 10 shares of Tesla.
 They bought them a year ago at about $450 a share, and now the shares are trading at about $750.
 To protect the gain, investors want to use a stop order to sell if the price falls back to $700, but they know that Tesla’s stock price can be volatile and fall quickly through the $700 trigger.
 So they add a $675 limit to the stop order.
 The broker can start selling once the price drops to $700, but not sell for less than $675.

-All-or-none orders (AON) mean investors want an order filled entirely, or not at all.
+(AON) mean investors want an order filled entirely, or not at all.
 Example: Investors place an order to buy 1,000 shares of TinyCap Inc., but only 500 shares are available from sellers, so the order stands until 1,000 shares are available.
 This approach is used often for low-price stocks that are not listed on exchanges, called penny stocks.

 With these orders, investors want the trade done very quickly, sometimes within seconds, or to cancel the order.
 Investors can even accept a partial fill of their order, as long as it’s done quickly.